thumbnail image

 There’s a blueprint we can use to organize information in our minds to better make sense of the world and more effectively shape our mental models.
 Through a mental fitness practice we can learn to: see the structures underneath confusion and chaos, identify connections and contributors to the web of causality, understand the causes that reinforce and cancel each other, and gain greater clarity as to whether our solution matches the complexity of the problem.

-Gaining such skills uncovers our awareness of cognitive traps including but not limited to: reality bias, confirmation bias, negativity bias, anchoring bias, sunk cost fallacy… and that awareness better ensures we make choices that square-up with reality.
+Gaining such skills uncovers our awareness of cognitive traps including but not limited to: reality bias, confirmation bias, negativity bias, anchoring bias, and sunk cost fallacy.
+Awareness of our biases better ensures we make choices that square-up with reality.

-Asleep at the wheel: The voices in our head (2).
+Who's Talking Now?
+The voices in our head (2)

-If we’re awake we’re listening to one of the voices inside our head.
+If you’re awake you’re listening to one of the voices inside your head.
 They talk constantly sharing over six thousand thoughts a day.
-Our brain weighs in whether called to or not and the information isn’t always what we need.
+Your brain weighs in whether called to or not and the information isn’t always what we need.

 The voice that talks the most exists to protect us.
 It comes from our Amygdala where it appraises meaning, processes social signals and activates emotions.
-It downloads snapshots of established ways we’ve used information before, keeping us from exploring other possibilities, and casts shadows of prior learning on present experiences.
-It impacts how we perceive, feel and think in the present by constantly dropping past-informed, protective thoughts that disguise feelings as knowledge.
+It downloads snapshots of established ways we’ve used information before that keeps us from exploring other possibilities, and casts synaptic shadows of prior learning on present experiences.
+It impacts how we perceive, feel and think in the present by constantly dropping past-informed, protective thoughts disguising feelings as knowledge.

 Who Do I Want To Be?
 Creating our Identity (3)